 Introduction

 The European Network Code on Emergency & Restoration (EU NCER) came into force on 18 December 2017.
 This document is the GB System Defence Plan prepared by the GB National Electricity Transmission System Operator.
-This document does not include the Distributed Re-Start arrangements which are being addressed through the future Electricity System Restoration Standard work.

 As provided for in the EU NCER Article 11, this System Defence Plan has been designed in consultation with Stakeholders in the GB synchronous area.
 GB Parties who will be required to comply with the requirements of the EU NCER and this System Defence Plan are detailed in Appendix A of this document.
 In general, the System Defence Plan will apply to the following parties in GB.